Skip to content

 Cultivation & Growing Conditions

-Wood apple grows well in tropical and subtropical climates and is highly tolerant of drought.
+The crop grows well in tropical and subtropical climates and is highly tolerant of drought.

-Nutritional Profile of Wood Apple
+Nutritional Profile of the Fruit

-Wood apple contains dietary fiber, vitamins, minerals, and naturally occurring antioxidants that contribute to a balanced diet.
+Naturally low in complications, the produce provides dietary fiber, vitamins, minerals, and naturally occurring antioxidants that contribute to a balanced diet.

-Nutrients in Wood Apple (Per 100g Serving)
+Nutrients (Per 100g Serving)

 Nutrient Amount Health Benefits